CBT Worksheet for Anxiety

 Why is this form useful for therapists?

 Therapists can incorporate CBT Worksheets for Anxiety into their clients' treatment plans.
-CBT is a well-known and effective method of treating anxiety disorders.
 These worksheets can assist therapists in the following areas:

 Education on the complexities of anxiety

-The anxiety CBT worksheet can be used to educate clients on the intricate components of anxiety, such as thoughts, feelings, behaviors, etc., and their relationships.
+The anxiety CBT worksheet can be used to educate clients on the intricate components of anxiety, such as physical responses, thoughts, feelings, and behaviors.

 Analyze triggers for anxious thoughts or behaviors